January-March Fishing Patterns

 As far as I am concerned the fall is my favorite time of the year to fish simply because the cool crisp temperatures make a day on the water every bit as enjoyable as the fishing.
 The shorter days will really get the inshore redfish, trout, and flounder feeding as they prepare for the winter months.
 We will spend most of our time pitching lures, flies and live baits around the oyster bars, creeks and mud flats to catch these fish as they gorge themselves on small bait fish and shrimp.
 Speaking of shrimp, this is the time of year when we can get out to catch some nice sized shrimp for dinner.
 Generally we can spend an hour or so to catch shrimp on an inshore trip, so why not take home a few fish and shrimp?
 Out in the sound the bull redfish will be pushing in strong.
 Bull reds are the same as the inshore redfish only bigger, a lot bigger!
 Many of these bruisers will be in the 25-40 pound range and fight like a freight train.
 In addition, we also have some great fishing on the nearshore wrecks for the bull reds, weakfish, sea bass and blues so let’s get out and catch em up!

-This is only a brief overview of what you can expect to catch during the year.
+This is only a brief overview of what you can expect to catch during the year and many of the fish in this guide are targeted around specific tidal conditions so if you are looking to catch a certain species please let me know before you book your fishing trip.
 For more information about what’s biting check out my fishing blog or facebook page and to CLICK HERE to Customize Your Own Guided Fishing Trip -or- contact me via phone or e-mail.

 Redfish – (Sciaenops ocellatus), AKA red drum, channel bass, spot tail bass or reds.
 These fish are found throughout the East Coast, around Florida and back around through the Gulf of Mexico to Texas.
 We fish for redfish year round on both inshore and offshore waters.
 There are many techniques to catch them but nothing beats sight fishing with light spinning rods and fly fishing tackle.
 For More information click here!